A chronically itchy clitoris is a sign of a more serious problem.

 Even though this condition does not cause itching clitoris.

-They usually cause a lot of discomforts.
+They usually cause a lot of discomfort.

 It can be very irritating to have bacterial vaginosis.